 Paginating With Derived Methods Using Page

-Let's now demonstrate how we can use the Page interface with derived methods and focus on the extra information it provides.
-Remember that derived methods use keywords in the method signature to indicate what query Spring should generate.
+Now let's demonstrate how we can use the Page interface with derived methods and focus on the extra information it provides.
+Remember that derived methods use keywords in the method signature to indicate which query Spring should generate.

 Let's add a method to find tasks by the status that also has a Pageable parameter to support pagination:

-In the main class, we're going to make use of this method by first creating a criterion that allows us to retrieve only two entities, then passing this to the findByStatus() method:
+In the main class, we're going to make use of this method by creating a criterion that allows us to retrieve only two entities, and then passing it to the findByStatus() method:

-We've added additional log information in order to explicitly see the total number of elements and pages.
-As a reminder, our database gets initialized upon application startup and contains four Task entities.
+We added additional log information in order to explicitly see the total number of elements and pages.
+As a reminder, our database gets initialized upon application startup, and contains four Task entities.